datoit/datoui/README.md

 ![dynamic-post](https://abtfun.oss-cn-beijing.aliyuncs.com/img/2020-03-11-dynamic-poster-1.png)

-**FLUI-Dynamic** is a dynamic rendering module that supports rendering widgets based on json strings or objects of a specified type.
+**DATOIT-Dynamic** is a dynamic rendering module that supports rendering widgets based on json strings or objects of a specified type.
 For more introduction and usage, please see [Dynamic](https://flui.datoit.com/en/dynamic.html)

 ``` dart
 Widget buildDynamicWidget() {